 - decreased likelihood of future investment in the project

 All of these consequences make a 51% attack a catastrophic event for any blockchain project.

 The Anatomy Of A 51% Attack

 Second, the attacker begins to secretly mine blocks on an alternate blockchain.
 This second chain runs parallel to the chain on which the rest of the network’s nodes are mining.
-When the attacker mines new blocks, he does not announce it to the other 49% of the network.
+When the attacker mines new blocks, he does not announce it to the other 49% (or less) of the network.
 Thus, they do not know that the alternate version of the blockchain exists.

 Third, the attacker transfers a sum of coins or tokens native to the blockchain he is attacking.
-Most often, attackers send funds to a centralized exchange, where they can be traded off for other cryptocurrencies and liquidated.
+Most often, attackers send funds to a centralized exchange, where they can be traded for other assets and liquidated.
 Note that this transaction only takes place on the ‘true’ version of the chain.
 The fraudulent chain (the one being mined privately by the attacker) does not acknowledge this transaction at all.

 Fourth, the attacker continues to mine blocks on the private chain as fast as possible.
 Again, this is done without announcing any of the blocks to the rest of the network.
 And with more hash rate than the rest of the network combined, the attacker is able to mine blocks at a faster rate than the other 49% of the network.
 The fraudulent chain continues to grow and eventually becomes longer than the ‘true’ chain.

 Fifth, the attacker announces the fraudulent chain to the rest of the nodes on the network.
 Because of the longest chain rule, a rule that assumes the longest version of a blockchain to be the ‘true’ version of the chain, the rest of the network is forced to accept the attacker’s fraudulent blocks.
 The honest nodes implicitly assume that their version of the chain is incorrect and convert to the attacker’s chain.